dwave-training/knapsack-nl/README.md

   https://codespaces.new/dwave-training/knapsack-nl?quickstart=1)

 # knapsack-nl
 A collection of $n$ objects is to be shipped, where each object has a weight $w_i$ and a value $v_i$.
 The goal is to pack a shipping container such that the total weight does not exceed the capacity $W$, and at most two items can be included in the container.
 Determine which items should be selected to maximize the total value of the container.
-Let $x_i$ represent whether object i is in included in the knapsack or not.
+Let $x_i$ represent whether object i is in included in the container or not.

 - **Objective:** Maximize the total value of the container